Title

 Case Summary (G.R.
 No. 173277)

-• On December 9, 1998, the Ombudsman-Visayas dismissed the sexual harassment charge but found Quimbo guilty of oppression, imposing a six-month suspension without pay.
+On December 9, 1998, the Ombudsman-Visayas dismissed the charge of sexual harassment but found Quimbo guilty of oppression, imposing a six-month suspension without pay.
+Quimbo's subsequent motion for reconsideration was denied.

 Ombudsman's Motion for Reconsideration

-• Following the CA's decision, the Ombudsman filed a motion for intervention and reconsideration, which the CA denied on May 2, 2006.
+Following the CA decision, the Ombudsman filed a motion for intervention and reconsideration, which was denied by the CA on May 2, 2006.
+The CA reasoned that Daradal, as the complainant, was the real party in interest and the Ombudsman had overstepped its quasi-judicial role by attempting to litigate.

 Legal Interest of the Ombudsman